mosra/m.css/plugins/m/test/code/page.rst

     :language: css
     :filters: lowercase replace_colors

-Applied explicity and then by default --- and for inline as well:
+Applied explicitly and then by default --- and for inline as well:
 :css-filtered:`P{ COLOR:#C0FFEE; }`

 .. code:: css